Italy's Bersani seeks way out of vote impasse

 In an address to officials of his Democratic Party in Rome, Bersani, a 61-year-old former industry minister, acknowledged that the result was a defeat but said the left was the only political force capable of forming a government.

-"We are ready, if called on, to propose a government of change based on a core program," he said.
+"We are ready, if called on, to propose a government of change based on a core programme," he said.
 "Its purpose will be to open the way forward for parliament."

 BIG WINNER